Willy Haas: Biography

 When his apartment in Berlin was repeatedly searched in 1933, he emigrated to Prague, where he worked as a newspaper editor.
 The literary magazine Welt im Wort (World in the Word), founded by Haas in Prague, soon ceased publication for financial reasons.
 After the German occupation of Prague in 1939, he went first to Italy and from there to India, where he worked as a screenwriter for at least two Indian films by Mohan Bhavnani.
 He also earned a salary as a censor for the British army in India.
 In 1948 he returned to Germany and lived in Hamburg.
 There he wrote for Die Welt and Welt am Sonntag, as well as for other magazines and newspapers.

-Haas was married three times: from 1921-1925 with the translator Jarmila Ambrozova, from 1925 to 1936 with Hanna Waldeck (who gave birth to their son in 1925), and from 1947 with Herta Doctor.
+Haas was married three times: from 1921 to 1925 with the translator Jarmila Ambrozova, from 1925 to 1936 with Hanna Waldeck (who gave birth to their son in 1925), and from 1947 with Herta Doctor.
 Willy Haas and his wife Herta were buried in Ohlsdorf Cemetery in Hamburg.